 A variety of university departments sponsor workshops and lectures on alcohol and drug related issues.
 These programs are primarily available through Associated Students, Campus Life, Vice President of Student Affairs, Police (707) 664-4444, Residential Life Office (707-664-4033), Student Health Services (707-664-2921), and the Counseling and Psychological Services (CAPS) Office (707-664-2153) CAPS also offers on-line screenings and information for drug and alcohol prevention that students, staff, or faculty may access from the comfort of their own office, residence, or from any computer.

 Firearms and other dangerous weapons of any kind are not permitted on campus or in the residential community.
 Faculty, students, employees and visitors are strictly prohibited by State law from intentional use, possession, or sale of firearms or any other dangerous weapon or explosives, or any item presented to be construed as such, on campus or any property owned by the University or under the University's control.
 This prohibition applies to any individual regardless of whether a federal or state license has been issued, other than sworn law enforcement officers engaged in official duties.

 Sonoma State University Completion Rates

-Eighty percent of Sonoma State University's first-time, full-time students who entered the University in the Fall 2010 with the goal of a degree completed the first year.
-The 6 year completion rate of 57% was based on the 2004 cohort as per Jeanne Clery Act regulations.
+The Sonoma State University one-year retention rate for first-time, full-time students who entered the University in fall 2012 with the goal of a degree is 83 percent.
+The six year completion rate of 54 percent is based on the 2007 cohort as per Jeanne Clery Act regulations.
 The overall graduation rate is also known as the "Student Right to Know" or IPEDS graduation rate.

-More information can be found on the Office of Institutional Research web site or contact the Office of the Provost, Office of Institutional Research in Stevenson Hall, Room 1041 at 707-664-2102.
+For more information visit the Office of Institutional Research or contact the Office of the Provost, Office of Institutional Research in Stevenson Hall, Room 1024 at 707-664-2102.